Skip to main content

 4. Assign the role to members

-Custom roles draw from the full permission catalog — you can grant access to specific features (e.g., “can view traces and run experiments but cannot edit prompts or manage billing”).
+Custom roles draw from the full permission catalog, so you can grant access to specific features (for example, “can view traces and run experiments but can’t edit prompts or manage billing”).

 App-level roles